leonreeh/E-Bike-ECU/README.md

 Review the RESC_V2 Hardware directory for the latest hardware schematic, layout and Bill of Material.

 3. **Prerequisites Hardware**:
-BLDC motor and Compatible Battery.
+Sensored BLDC motor and Compatible Battery (12-60V).
 3D printer for housing components.
 Necessary electronic components as per the hardware design files.